 Dyer's woad is native to southeast Russia and central Asia.
 It was introduced to eastern North America in the 17th century as a medicinal herb and source of indigo dye.

 A single Dyer's woad plant can produce as many as 10,000 seeds per year.
 This plant can invade crop fields and grassland and out-compete native species.
 It reduces yields of crops and forage.

-Basal leaves have long stalks but stem leaves are sessile and clasp the stem.
+Basal leaves have long stalks but stem leaves are sessile (grow directly from the stalk) and clasp the stem.
 All leaves are blue-green in colour and have a distinctive cream-colored midrib.

 The plant grows up to 120 cm tall with a heavily branched upper portion.

 Mustards - Brassica species - there are many wild mustards in Alberta, and commercial crops of both mustard and canola.
 Dyer’s Woad has unique shaped seed pods - winged, paddle shaped hanging from the stalk.

 See Fact Sheet - Alberta Invasive Species Council